MQL4 - automated forex trading /

 9. Recording the numeric value (3) in the memory cell of variable Х.

-Performing steps 1-4 by the computer is execution of the first operator (line 1).
-Performing steps 5-9 by the computer is execution of the second operator (line 2).
+Steps 1-4 outline the computer's execution of the first operator (line 1).
+Steps 5-9 outline the computer's execution of the second operator (line 2).

-In order to code a workable program, the programmer must well realize what and in what order will be executed in this program.
-Particularly, not all mathematical calculations will be put in a program, it is sometimes necessary to pre-prepare operators.
+In order to code a workable program, the programmer must realize what will be executed in this program, and in what order it will be executed.
+Particularly, not all mathematical calculations will be put in a program.
+It is sometimes necessary to prepare operators beforehand.

 For example, many intermediate calculations are made when solving mathematical problems.
-They can help a mathematician to find a proper solution, but turn out to be useless from the viewpoint of programming.
-Only meaningful solutions can be included into a program, for example: original values of variables or formulas to calculate the values of other variables.
-In the preceding example, the first operator bears information about the numeric value of variable Y, and the second operator provides the formula to calculate the value of the variable X we are interested in.
+They can help a mathematician to find a proper solution, but these calculations turn out to be useless from the viewpoint of programming.
+Only meaningful solutions can be included in a program, such as original values of variables or formulas to calculate the values of other variables.
+In the preceding example, the first operator bears information about the numeric value of variable Y, and the second operator provides the formula to calculate the value of the variable X which we are interested in.

-Any workable program contains expressions of a familiar sight, but you can also find such expressions that you will be able to understand only if you rate them as possible operators in your program.
-For example, the record below
+Any workable program contains expressions like those we have used as examples, but you can also find such expressions that you will be able to understand only if you rate them as possible operators in your program.
+For example, consider the record below.

 X = X + 1; // Example of a counter

-seems to be wrong from the standpoint of mathematical logic and common sense.
-However, it is quite acceptable if you consider it as an operator (by the way, it is this operator that is widely used in coding).
+It seems to be wrong from the standpoint of mathematical logic and common sense.
+However, it is quite acceptable if you consider it as an operator, not a mathematical expression.
+By the way, this operator is widely used in coding.

-In this operator, we calculate a new value of variable X: when executing the assignment operator (i.e., calculating the value of the right part of the operator), the computer refers to the memory cell containing the numeric value of variable X (for example, it turns out to be equal to 3 at the moment of referring to it), calculates the expression in the right part of the assignment operator (3 + 1), and writes the obtained value (4) in the memory cell provided for variable X. Execution of this assignment operator results in that the variable X gets the new value (4).
+In this operator, we calculate a new value of variable X when executing the assignment operator.
+That is, when calculating the value of the right part of the operator, the computer refers to the memory cell containing the numeric value of variable X. In the example, it turns out to be equal to 3 at the moment of referring to it.
+Then it calculates the expression in the right part of the assignment operator (3 + 1), and it writes the obtained value (4) in the memory cell provided for variable X. Execution of this assignment operator gives variable X the new value (4).
 The machine will store this value of variable X until the variable X occurs in the left part of the equality sign in another assignment operator.
 In this case, the new value of this variable will be calculated and stored up to the next possible change.